 - And more!

-Elementary lessons have been designed for optimal flexibility in classrooms with any computer configuration, from one-computer classrooms to one-to-one classrooms.
+Elementary lessons have been designed for use in classroom, remote, and hybrid settings.
+In school they can be used with any computer configuration, from one-computer classrooms to one-to-one classrooms.
 They can be used with the whole class at once, in a station-rotation model, or with students working independently on their own computers.
-Materials such as listening organizers are designed to be either printed or used online.
+Materials such as listening organizers and listening comprehension questions are designed to be either printed or used online.
 Lessons and quizzes can be assigned through Google Classroom, and quiz data can be tracked through a data dashboard.

-To learn how one teacher uses podcast lessons in her elementary classroom, read our December blog post post featuring 4th grade teacher, Gretchen Hummon.
+To learn how one teacher uses podcast lessons in her elementary classroom, read our blog post featuring 4th grade teacher Gretchen Hummon.

 Try the lessons with your students!

-Now it’s time to explore the beta collection of elementary lessons and current events!
+Now it’s time to explore the collection of elementary lessons and current events!